Enkidu-6/tor-ddos/README.md

 ```

-Adding on more ipset one for those who make too many connections.
-Itexpires in 12 hours.
+Adding one more ipset for those who make too many connections.
+It expires in 12 hours.

 ```
 sysctl net.ipv4.ip_local_port_range="10000 65000"